Zariep-Software/WiPersona/README.md

 # WiPersona

-**WiPersona is a tool that let you run a simple PNGTuber in a web browser**
+**WiPersona is a lightweight tool that let you run a simple PNGTuber in a web browser**

 ### [Try it online!](https://zariep-software.github.io/WiPersona/data/)